 So, you’ve got your blog up and running and you’re pumping out content like it’s your job!
 Now it’s time to optimize your blog for lead generation, because what else is it there for, really?

 Creating great content is just the first half of the equation.
 If you’re publishing a perfect blog post onto a crappy webpage, you’re defeating the point of said great content.

 Another daunting task is starting you in the face… How do you optimize a web page for lead generation?
 You’ve landed yourself in the right place.
 Here are 10 tips to make your blog a lean, green, lead generating machine.

 - Before you start optimizing, you need to understand exactly why blogs are the perfect opportunity to generate leads.

 - The type of content you create also plays a role in lead generation, like presenting yourself as a thought leader in your field and offering exclusive content to obtain more contacts.

 - The layout of your blog can make or break your lead generation efforts.
 From banner ads to sidebar real-estate to social media sharing, there are multiple aspects to optimize.

 How Blogging Helps Generate Leads

-The key to establishing authority is not only to craft high-quality content that’s valuable to your target audience, but to do it on a consistent basis.
 Establishing trust takes time.
 There’s no shortcut to gaining a new prospect’s confidence.
 You need to prove that you’re the real deal and not just a fly-by-night operation.
+Stay consistent, be reliable.